AntonioVoetschCortes/AntonioVoetschCortes.github.io/Me-As-A-Professional.md

 As the screenshot below indicates, the research resulted in a satisfactory grade and positive evaluation.
 While some areas required improvement, such as updating research findings, ensuring subject-specific relevance, and elaborating on certain aspects, the overall feedback was favorable.
 This validation reinforced my dedication to the project and provided practical insights that enhanced my knowledge and skills as a language teacher.
 The research highlighted the importance of engaging students meaningfully, providing abundant language input and output, and employing key strategies like repetition, formative assessment, and differentiation.

-**Picture 25: Screenshot of feedback received from my assessor on my research**
+**Picture 31: Screenshot of feedback received from my assessor, Carina Janse, on my research:**

 ![Research](https://github.com/user-attachments/assets/e42d122b-93f7-463e-ace5-8eeff0103cce)